South African Birds

 With their long curved bills and happy disposition, hornbills are among the most conspicuous of African birds, and also among the most interesting.
 Although not brightly coloured - most have black, white or grey plumage - many species have colourful bills or bare facial skin, and all are beautiful birds.
 The males of many species possess a raised section on the upper mandible, known as a casque, and this probably plays some role in display or mate selection.

 Turacos are uniquely African, with 23 species recognised by most authorities.
 The forest-living species are undoubtedly among the most spectacularly colourful of birds, while the savanna-dwellers (known as "go-away birds") are predominantly grey in plumage.
-In South Africa, these birds are better known as louries.
+In South Africa, these birds are better known as lorries.
 All are frugivores, specialising in fruit (mainly figs) and sometimes feeding on leaves, buds and flowers.
 They are usually gregarious and frequently associate with Green Pigeons, parrots, hornbills and barbets, with individuals and groups often returning day after day to the same fruiting tree, until the crop is exhausted.

 With their haunting calls and silent flight, owls are among the most elusive and misunderstood of all birds.
 Legends and fables from across the world describe the owl as a supernatural being, often associated with death, while in other cultures, the owl is revered as being “wise”.
 Perhaps their forward-facing eyes - just like those of a human - are partly responsible for the attention they have received from people through the ages.

 As their names suggest, Woodpeckers are birds which specialise in carving into the wood.
 This they do to extract food (most species are insectivorous) and also to excavate nesting chambers.
 There are 221 recognised species in 28 genera, and they occur throughout the world except in Australasia.
-Although all members of the family confirm to a rather standard body shape, there is considerable variation in size with the tiny piculets measuring less that 10cm and the massive Imperial Woodpecker (sadly thought to be extinct) up to 60cm.
+Although all members of the family confirm to somewhat standard body shape, there is considerable variation in size with the tiny piculets measuring less than 10cm and the massive Imperial Woodpecker (sadly thought to be extinct) up to 60cm.
 Southeast Asia’s Great Slaty Woodpecker measures 50cm from the tip of its pointed bill to its hooked toes.
-In temperate regions and Africa, woodpeckers are rather drably coloured, with olive green, brown and black being dominant colours; although males typically have vivid scarlet crests or malar stripes.
+In temperate regions and Africa, woodpeckers are rather drably coloured, with olive green, brown and black being dominant colours; although males typically have bright scarlet crests or malar stripes.
 In tropical America and Asia, woodpeckers are much more glamorous with brilliant yellows, greens, and reds commonplace.

 Along with snakes, spiders, hyenas and sharks, vultures are regarded as the "bad guys" of the animal kingdom.
 All creatures do, of course, have a role to play in nature, and it is only through the personal and emotive thinking of humans that labels such as "evil", "horrid", "cruel" and "merciless" arise.
 No animals possess such traits - they are all engaged in a struggle for survival which sees them trying to optimise on feeding and reproductive opportunities within the ecosystems in which they have evolved, and the particular niches that they occupy.

 Basket cases Weavers (Ploceinae) are members of the finch tribe.
 Most species are seed-eaters with short conical bills, but some are insectivorous with dagger-like bills.
 Almost all members of the family have bright yellow plumage, with males acquiring strong black facial patterns in the breeding season.
-A few species have red plumage, and some are entirely black.
+A few species have a red feather, and some are entirely black.
 They are not in the least musical, but their harsh rasping notes are characteristic of many habitats, including suburban gardens.

 Kingfishers are among the most brilliantly coloured of all birds, and many have strident voices and dramatic courtship displays.
 Most species have some blue plumage, and many have red bills.
 Some are confiding and adapt well to man's alteration of natural habitats, and can even be seen in local gardens.